Spatial ability

 Spatial ability or visuo-spatial ability is the capacity to understand, reason, and remember the visual and spatial relations among objects or space.

 Visual-spatial abilities are used for everyday use from navigation, understanding or fixing equipment, understanding or estimating distance and measurement, and performing on a job.
 Spatial abilities are also important for success in fields such as sports, technical aptitude, mathematics, natural sciences, engineering, economic forecasting, meteorology, chemistry and physics.
-Not only do spatial abilities involve understanding the outside world, but they also involve processing outside information and reasoning with it through representation in the mind.

 Definition and types

 Spatial ability is the capacity to understand, reason and remember the visual and spatial relations among objects or space.
 There are four common types of spatial abilities: spatial or visuo-spatial perception, spatial visualization, mental folding and mental rotation.
 Each of these abilities has unique properties and importance to many types of tasks whether in certain jobs or everyday life.
 For example, spatial perception is defined as the ability to perceive spatial relationships with respect to the orientation of one's body despite distracting information.
 Mental rotation on the other hand is the mental ability to manipulate and rotate 2D or 3D objects in space quickly and accurately.
 Lastly, spatial visualization is characterized as complicated multi-step manipulations of spatially presented information.
 These three abilities are mediated and supported by a fourth spatial cognitive factor known as spatial working memory.
 Spatial working memory is the ability to temporarily store a certain amount of visual-spatial memories under attentional control in order to complete a task.
-This cognitive ability mediates individual differences in the capacity for higher level spatial abilities such as mental rotation.